MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL (MVC).md

 	The language used here is [Razor](http://www.asp.net/web-pages/overview/getting-started/introducing-razor-syntax-c), which lets you embed executable code in HTML markup.
 The ```@foreach``` statement in the middle of the file enumerates the ```BlobInfo``` objects passed from the controller in ```ViewBag``` and creates HTML ```<img>``` elements from them.
 The ```src``` property of each element is initialized with the URI of the blob containing the image thumbnail.

 1. Use Visual Studio's **Debug -> Start Without Debugging** command (or press **Ctrl+F5**) to launch the application in your browser.
-Then click the **Upload a Photo** button and upload one of the images found in the "resources/photos" folder of this lab.
+Then click the **Upload a Photo** button and upload one of the images in the "photos" folder included in the lab resources.
 After a few seconds, a thumbnail version of the photo appears on the page:

     ![Intellipix with one photo uploaded](Images/one-photo-uploaded.png)

     _Intellipix with one photo uploaded_

-1. Upload a few more images from this lab's "resources/photos" folder.
+1. Upload a few more images from the "photos" folder.
 Confirm that they appear on the page, too:

     ![Intellipix with three photos uploaded](Images/three-photos-uploaded.png)